egrskb/sweep_analyzer/README.md

 ## Example scanner

-The repository includes `example.py` which demonstrates how to detect spectral peaks:
+The repository includes `example.py` which records a baseline sweep, detects bins rising more than 10 dB above it, and (if extra HackRFs are connected) reports their RSSI at the same frequencies:

 ```bash
 python example.py